lucasgdb/useful-dev-tools/desktop-tools.md

 [Appium](http://appium.io/) | Appium is an open source test automation framework for use with native, hybrid and mobile web apps.
 [Docker](https://docker.com) | Easily run local linux-based containers.
 [Docker Compose](https://docs.docker.com/compose/) | Tool for defining and running multi-container Docker applications.
+[DockStation](https://dockstation.io/) | Developing with Docker has never been so easy and convenient.
 [portainer](https://github.com/portainer/portainer) | Portainer is a lightweight management UI which allows you to easily manage your different Docker environments
 [Helm](https://helm.sh) | A package manager for kubernetes that allows simple but powerful software installs on a Kubernetes cluster.
 [Terraform](https://www.terraform.io/) | Terraform is a tool for building, changing, and versioning infrastructure (IaC).
 Supports tons of providers not only the major clouds.
 Essencialy great way to codify your infrastrcuture.